-Targeted outreach was conducted by the Butte-Yuba-Sutter Water Quality Coalition in response to the diazinon exceedance observed on January 23, 2018 and the chlorpyrifos exceedance observed on August 22, 2018, both at Gilsizer Slough.
+Targeted outreach was conducted by the Butte-Yuba-Sutter Water Quality Coalition in response to the diazinon exceedance observed on January 17, 2020 and as ongoing active management for chlorpyrifos and diazinon exceedances observed since 2015 at the Gilsizer Slough site.
 The targeted outreach and general outreach efforts are summarized below in Table 12.